-The mission of Johnson Service Corps is to develop young-adult servant leaders through participation in a year of social justice engagement, intentional community living, servant leadership training, and spiritual formation.
+The mission of Johnson Service Corps is to develop young-adult anti-racist servant leaders through participation in a year of social justice engagement, intentional community living, leadership training, and spiritual practice.

 The vision of Johnson Service Corps is to offer transformative opportunities for young adults to re-imagine vocational discernment and pursue a life-long journey of community engagement sustained by spiritual practice.

 Johnson Service Corps helps young adults discern vocation and lifestyle that flow from each individual’s unique calling.
 Our philosophy rests on the following four pillars:

 - Justice: We are called to work together with our neighbors, from the local to the global, to stand against injustice in social, cultural, economic, political, and institutional systems and instead create systems of equality.

 - Spirituality: Rooted in the contemplative and social justice practices of Christian tradition, Johnson Service Corps welcomes and embraces people of all spiritual expressions who seek to journey in discernment and in discovery of ways to live out call authentically.